 But People Have To Prove They Are Qualified Now?

 No they don't.
 They just have to prove their qualifications IF they say they are qualified in their advertising and someone has to challenge this - it's almost impossible for the ASA to monitor it.
-They can still advertise lip fillers and Botox without any mention of being competent to do so (and many people will just assume they are).
+They can still advertise lip fillers and wrinkle relaxing treatments without any mention of being competent to do so (and many people will just assume they are).

-Let's not forget also, that many non-meds who do complete training in lip fillers, Botox and other treatments do so in good faith.
+Let's not forget also, that many non-meds who do complete training in lip fillers, wrinkle relaxing treatments and other treatments do so in good faith.
 They are also victims.
 The landscape is confusing and if they're presented with a training school/business which claims to be reputable and give them the qualification they need to carry out treatments, many people will trust this and assume it's credible.

 There is no law stipulating what qualifications they must have or no law that prevents anyone from offering treatments.
 Remember, these are just advertising rules.
 The guidance is vague and wishy-washy.
 How will the ASA determine what is appropriate training and what constitutes a reputable qualification?
 Many training schools don't even know their training is bad!